 The following graph compares the cumulative total stockholder return on shares of the Company's Class A Common Stock with that of the S&P 500 Index, the S&P Health Care Index, the S&P Household Products Index and the S&P Cosmetics Index.
-The comparison for each of the periods presented assumes that \$100 was invested on February 29, 1996 (the date the Company's Class A Common Stock was priced in connection with the Company's Offering), in shares of the Company's Class A Common Stock and the stocks included in the relevant index and that all dividends are reinvested.
+The comparison for each of the periods presented assumes that $\ensuremath{\mathsf{C}}$ \$100 was invested on December 31, 1996 in shares of the Company's Class A Common Stock and the stocks included in the relevant index and that all dividends were reinvested.
 These indices, which reflect formulas for dividend reinvestment and weighting of individual stocks, do not necessarily reflect returns that could be achieved by individual investors.